Marco-Masera/compint_quarto/README.md

 * States are collapsed by pawns by computing the dependency matrix between all pawns and finding another sequences of pawns that minimise another arbitrary function.

 # Generating the dataset
 The dataset is generated from randomly generated states of the chessboard.
-Each state is paired with a reward function that encodes how *good* it is to be in that state: a higher value means the player that finds himself in this state can win the game; a negative value means he will lose if the adversary plays good, a neutral means at best he can get a tie.
+Each state is paired with a reward value that encodes how *good* it is to be in that state: a higher value means the player that finds himself in this state can win the game; a negative value means he will lose if the adversary plays good, a neutral means at best he can get a tie.

 The basic algorithm to compute the reward value is a variant of the MinMax algorithm with caching and the collapse state function.
 Compared to the traditional MinMax it does use some pruning, but less strictly compared to traditional alpha-beta pruning, as it always tries to find at least **MIN_NEUT** and **MIN_NEG** child states with a neutral and negative reward value.
 This prevents the algorithm from generating datasets that are overly imbalanced toward positive states, which would happen with a pure alpha-beta pruning.
 Note that here *positive* and *neutral* are aways considered from the point of view of the player that finds himself in the state.
 So MinMax gives a *positive* value of a state when it can find at least one child state with a *negative* one.